The Ultimate Guide to Hiring Virtual Assistants in 2025

 Managed virtual assistant service providers bear most of the risk in hiring virtual assistants.
 The service provider employs the assistants, pays them, and provides benefits and growth opportunities.

-This model is also attractive to businesses concerned about how providers treat offshore assistants, including their working conditions.
+This model also attracts businesses concerned about how providers treat offshore assistants, including their working conditions.

 Additional Related Resources on Where to Hire a Virtual Assistant: